The Marin School

-The Marin School (TMS) is a private high school located in San Rafael, California.
-The school is named after Marin County in which it is located.
+The Marin School (TMS) was a private high school located in San Rafael, California.
+The school was named after Marin County in which it is located.
+The school closed permanently at the end of 2022-23 school year, citing a drop in enrollment.

 History

 The Marin School, formerly known as North Bay Secondary School then as North Bay Marin School, was founded in 1980 and originally included both a middle school and high school.
 The school accepted a wide range of students with varying levels of creativity, academic ability, and motivation.
 The school was characterized by small classes, close monitoring, and personalized attention given to each individual.